glitrix/csc299-project/FinalProject/OPENAI_SETUP.md

    ```

 3. **What to expect:**
-   - **With API key configured:** You'll get an AI-generated, personalized study plan
+   - **With valid API key:** You'll get an AI-generated, personalized study plan
-   - **Without API key:** You'll get a basic rule-based plan (still functional!)
+   - **Without API key:** StudyPal will exit with an error message
-   - **API error:** You'll see an error message and fall back to basic planning
+   - **Invalid API key:** You'll see an error and the program will not start

 ## Troubleshooting